BulmaCorp/secret_santa/README.md

 # secret_santa
-A small funny app for Christmas' gifts
+A small funny app for Christmas